SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/fabrics/create-a-fabric.md

 ---
 title: How to create a Fabric
-id: create-a-fabric
+id: create-a-Fabric
 description: Guide on how to create Fabrics
 sidebar_position: 1
 tags:
   - concepts
-  - fabric
+  - Fabric
   - databricks
   - livy
   - prophecyManaged
 ---

-Prophecy provides you with three different types of fabrics.
+Prophecy provides you with three different types of Fabrics.

 ### **Prophecy Managed**